Types of Coral Reefs

 In contrast, atolls are relatively rare in the Caribbean.
 Published counts range from 10-27, depending upon who is doing the classification.

-The far greater number of atolls in the Indo-Pacific region of coral reef development - as opposed the Greater Caribbean region - can be mainly attributed to the far greater size of the former region along with its unique geomorphology, which is far more conducive to volcanic island formation and subsequent subsidence (see below).
+The far greater number of atolls in the Indo-Pacific region (as opposed to the Greater Caribbean region) can be mainly attributed to the far greater size of the former, along with its unique geomorphology which is far more conducive to volcanic island formation and subsequent subsidence.

 A Caveat on Reef Typology

 Readers should be aware that identifying major reef types may not always be quite as simple as the above discussion may suggest.
-Some reefs seem to be intermediate versions that defy any simple "either or" classification scheme.
+Some reefs seem to be intermediate versions that defy ready classification into one of the three major reef types.

-This is especially true in the Caribbean region, where some of the fringing reefs are separated from shore by open waters that may reach 6-8m in depth and extend a kilometer or more from shore.
-Are these fringing reefs, barrier reefs, or something else?
+This is especially true in the Caribbean region, where some of the "fringing reefs" - like that off the eastern shore of Andros Island, Bahamas (left) - are separated from shore by stretches of water that may reach 8m in depth and extend a kilometer or more from shore.

-The answers to such questions depend on who you ask, but don't let that bother you.
-Such issues are common in science when our human classification schemes simply fail to acount for the seemingly infinite variablity found in nature.
+Don't let exceptions like this throw you.
+Such issues are common in science because our human classification schemes often fail to account for the seemingly infinite variability found in nature.

 Development Of Major Reef Types